iotaledger/wasp/contracts/native/evm/README.md

 Pros:
 - More space/time efficient than `evmchain`
+- Potentially easier to integrate with ISCP (still in experimental phase)

 Cons:
 - Less support for existing EVM tools that expect a 'real' Ethereum blockchain.